Border between Austria and Slovakia

 There are numerous road crossings between Austria and Slovakia.
 The best-known include:

-• Motorway crossing Kittsee (AT) – Jarovce (SVK) – subject to tolls.
+• Motorway crossing Kittsee (AT) – Jarovce (SVK) – toll required.
 The other border crossings can be used without a vignette.
-However, the motorway crossing near Kittsee is the fastest and offers a direct connection between the worth-seeing capitals Vienna and Bratislava.
+However, the motorway crossing at Kittsee is the fastest and offers a direct connection between the scenic capitals Vienna and Bratislava.

 • Hohenau (AT)